 Our Code of Ethics regulates related party transactions and applies to all directors, officers and employees.
 Any transaction entered into with a related party must be assessed in the first instance by the Bank's Legal Department to assess whether such transaction complies with the laws and regulations enacted by the Government of the Republic of Panama, the Securities and Exchange Commission of the United States or any other laws and regulations applicable to the Bank.
 The Code of Ethics requires that each individual deal fairly, honestly and constructively with governmental and regulatory bodies, customers, and suppliers and it prohibits any individual's taking unfair advantage through manipulation, concealment, abuse of privileged information or misrepresentation of material facts.
 Further, it imposes an express duty to act in the best interests of the Bank.

 All members of the Bank are required to avoid any situation that might cause a conflict of interest among the Bank, its clients, shareholders, directors, and members of the Advisory Council, suppliers and employees.
-Each member of the Bank is required to notify regarding any conflicts of interests as provided under the Code of Ethics.
+Each member of the Bank is required to notify, through the use of EthicsPoint, regarding any conflict of interest as provided under the Code of Ethics.

-The Code of Ethics also imposes additional requirements with respect to the Chief Executive Officer, the Chief Financial Officer and the Vice President, Accountant, including an obligation to adhere to high ethical business standards and to be sensitive about situations that could result in actual or apparent conflict of interest.
-Any violation of the Code of Ethics constitute grounds for disciplinary actions, including dismissal and possible legal action.
-In situations involving one of the above mentioned executives, where the appearance or the potential of a conflict of interests is involved, but where the executive does not believe that a significant conflict of interests exists, the executive is required to obtain approval from the Audit and Compliance Committee before getting involved in that situation.
+The Code of Ethics also imposes additional requirements with respect to the Chief Executive Officer, the Chief Financial Officer and the Senior Vice President - Accountant, including an obligation to adhere to high ethical business standards and to be sensitive about situations that could result in actual or apparent conflicts of interest.
+Any violation of the Code of Ethics constitutes grounds for disciplinary actions, including dismissal and possible legal action.
+In situations involving one of the above mentioned executives, where the appearance or the potential of a conflict of interest is involved, but where the executive does not believe that a significant conflict of interest exists, the executive is required to obtain approval from the Audit and Compliance Committee before getting involved in that situation.